gvwilson/sensibleadventures/booksters-apprentice.md

 thief said.
 "Her downstairs has a delivery door on Sweet Icicle Street.
 It's only a couple of streets from there to the Rabbit."

 Razi shook his head.
 "We're not going to the Rabbit.
-We're going straight back to Starboard Town."
+We're going to Starboard Town."

-For the first time, the thief seemed unsure of himself.
-"But…  What if…" He left the question unfinished.
+"What?
+Wait!" the thief hissed.
+"What about–what about Forecastle?
+What about the captain?"

 Razi put a hand on his shoulder.
-"You can do nothing here.  *La*, nor can I.  We can help most by making ourselves safe.
+"Piaerre, you can do nothing here.
+*La*, nor can I.  We can help most by making ourselves safe.
 Besides, did you not say that you wanted to see some more of the world?"

 The thief wrinkled his nose.
 "I didn't mean Starboard Town."

 Razi smiled.  "*La*, well, it may be a better place to begin than you think.
 Come."

+Razi slipped through the hole in the fence.
+The thief gestured impatiently for Erileine to go next.
+She paused.
+"Piaerre?"

+The thief made a face.
+Erileine grinned and followed Razi into the next yard.

 It took them half an hour to make a journey that would have been a five-minute walk the day before.
 Forecastle was deserted.
 There were